 Although my given name is Martin, I have gone by Marty most of my life.
-I am a native Houstonian, born 1959, member of Beautiful Savior Lutheran church, married and have two children.
-Other hobbies include photographing abandoned highways and bridges, true mono to stereo recordings, playing guitar and watching tv shows about UFOs and the paranormal.
+I am a native Houstonian, born 1959, member of Beautiful Savior Lutheran church in Houston, married and have two children.
+Other hobbies include photographing abandoned highways and bridges, true stereo recordings, playing guitar and watching tv shows about UFOs and the paranormal.
 Some favorite TV shows are Resturant Impossible and Hotel Impossible, also How the States Got Their Shapes.

 First licensed in 1989.
 Previous calls KB5IQO, N5OHN and AB5NN.
 I changed to AG5T in the vanity program.
-(Can you imagine what it was like sending AB5NN 5NN on code?)
 Some of my other ham radio activities are:

 I became interested in radio from dx'ing am radio stations in the car, then shortwave, then police/fire/etc. scanners.
 Learned the Morse code in Boy Scouts (Eagle Scout 1974).
 Played a lot on CB radios in my high school days when we were all listening to Convoy by C.W.
 McCall.